MiyasCode/MiyasCode/README.md

 - 👋 Hi, I’m Miya Lindokuhle
 - 👀 I’m interested in Python Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Data Analysis
 - 💞️ I’m looking to collaborate on Python and More
 - 📫 Reach me on miyalindokuhle70@gmail.com
-- 😄 Pronouns: He
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...

 <!---